dvd-z/two-across/parse/FLOW.md

 - The link parser will not parse links to Minis.
 - There is no reveal button parser because there is no identifying feature of the button.
+- The NYT requires a different `BASE_URL` constant because of duplicate routing in the crossword URLs.

 <a name="wapo"></a>
 ### WAPO